 First-year freshman students are those who are entering from high school or students with less than 12 semester university credits.
-To complete the application for admission, all first-year students must request an official high school transcript providing evidence of high school graduation.
-For 2020-21 scores from the Scholastic Aptitude Test (SAT) or the American College Testing Assessment Program (ACT) will be optional.
+To complete the application for admission, all first-year students must request an official high school transcript providing evidence of high school graduation and scores from the Scholastic Aptitude Test (SAT) or the American College Testing Assessment Program (ACT).
+AT/ACT scores are not required for the applicants for fall 2020, spring 2021, summer 2021, fall 2021, spring 2022, and summer 2022 admissions if the applicants were not able to take the tests because of the coronavirus (COVID-19) pandemic.